Natalism

-Uruguayan conservative politician and Catholic activist Juan Zorrilla de San Martín (1855–1931), surrounded by his family.
+Uruguayan poet Juan Zorrilla de San Martín, surrounded by his family.
 Twice married, he fathered 16 children during his life.

+Example of an American family in 1960, during the baby boom.

 Natalism (also called pronatalism or the pro-birth position) is a policy paradigm or personal value that promotes the reproduction of human life as an important objective of humanity and therefore advocates a high birthrate.

 According to the Merriam-Webster dictionary, the term, as it relates to the belief itself, dates from 1971 and comes from nataliste, formed from natalité, birthrate.

 As a population decline is observed in many countries associated with ageing and cultural modernization, attempts at a political response are growing.
 According to the UN, the share of countries with pronatalist policies had grown from 20% in 2005 to 28% in 2019.

 In recent decades, many countries have implemented pronatalist policies to counteract declining birth rates and aging populations.
 These policies often include financial incentives such as baby bonuses, tax breaks, and direct payments to families with children.
 However, experts note that financial incentives alone may be insufficient, and that factors such as work-family balance, cultural values, and societal support systems play significant roles in influencing birth rates.